xiaosen-wang/xiaosen-wang/README.md

 - ⚡ Fun fact: ...
 -->

 I am a second-year master student from Huazhong University of Science and Technology, China.
-Currently, I am interested Adversarial Attack & Defense in Deep Learning. **I am also looking for research intership and opportunities to pursue a PhD degree in 2022 Fall!** For more information, pelease refer to my [homepage](https://xiaosen-wang.github.io/).
+Currently, I am interested Adversarial Attack & Defense in Deep Learning. **I am also looking for research intership and opportunities to pursue a PhD degree in 2022 Fall!** For more information, please refer to my [homepage](https://xiaosen-wang.github.io/).